thenicebro/scenarios/linux/challenge-submit-files/step1.md

 ## Target

+- Go to the `~/home/myrepo` directory for operations.
 - Stage changes to a file in your repository.
 - View the status of the repository to verify that the changes have been staged.